 The Board’s powers and responsibilities are as follows:

-- Establish policies that govern the operations of the library and gallery
+- Establish policies that govern the operations of the library and gallery, and abide by them

-- Appoint a Chief Executive Officer (hereinafter called the “CEO”) who will have general supervision over and direction of the operations of the library, gallery and staff
+- Appoint a Chief Executive Officer (hereinafter called the “CEO”) and delegates to the CEO the authority for the organization and operation of the library and its staff

 - Monitor the finances of the library and gallery to ensure ethical and sound financial operations